-Pre-service teacher expectations
+Pre-service Teacher expectations

-Teach three whole class lessons using the Swinburne Online Learning Plan template
+Teach three whole class lessons using the Swinburne Online Lesson Plan template

-- Trial a range of management strategies, as modelled by supervising teacher - Observe and assist with marking and assessment - Provide feedback to students - Actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Continue to reflect on your practice in your journal - Ask your supervising teacher for feedback about all aspects of your teaching practice including your lesson planning and communication with students, staff and families - Continue to collect evidence for your portfolio - Collaborate with your supervising teacher to complete the Interim Progress Report on day 10.
+- Trial a range of management strategies, as modelled by Supervising Teacher - Observe and assist with marking and assessment - Provide feedback to students - Actively participate in all aspects of the school life including extra curricula activities, professional development etc. - Continue to reflect on your practice in your journal - Ask your supervising teacher for feedback about all aspects of your teaching practice including your lesson planning and communication with students, staff and families - Continue to collect evidence for your portfolio - Collaborate with your Supervising Teacher to complete the Interim Progress Report on day 10.

-Supervising teacher/mentor expectations
+Supervising Teacher (mentor) expectations

-- Provide opportunities for the PST to take increased responsibility for lessons - Three whole class lessons - Support and guide the planning and development of lesson plans; help to - -interpret observations - -share knowledge - -question PSTs intentions - -develop and discuss ideas - Provide constructive feedback on all aspects of teaching and set goals for the remaining two weeks - Schedule a meeting with the Pre-service Teacher to complete the Interim Progress Report on day 9 - 10. - If required Complete a Support Plan and contact the PST's eLA. - Plan and teach whole class lessons for a minimum 0.4 of a full time load (Approx. 10-12 hours) (including English and Mathematics) using the Swinburne Lesson Plan template - Evaluate your second professional experience and set goals for future development - Review the evidence you have collected for your portfolio - Negotiate and schedule any missed days - Schedule a meeting with the supervising teacher to complete and submit the Final Assessment on the last day of placement (Day 21).
-Save a copy of the Final Report for your personal records. - Provide opportunities for the Pre-service Teacher to take increased teaching responsibility (a minimum 0.4 of a full time load)(Approx. 10-12 hours) in a range of Key Learning Areas (where possible) - Negotiate and schedule any missed days - Provide constructive feedback on all aspects of teaching and set goals for future development - In collaboration with the PST complete and email the Final Assessment on the last day of placement (Day 21) to the PSTs OLA.
+- Provide opportunities for the PST to take increased responsibility for lessons - Three whole class lessons - Support and guide the planning and development of lesson plans; help to - -interpret observations - -share knowledge - -question PSTs intentions - -develop and discuss ideas - Provide constructive feedback on all aspects of teaching and set goals for the remaining two weeks - Schedule a meeting with the Pre-service Teacher to complete the Interim Progress Report on day 9 - 10. - If required Complete a Support Plan and contact the PST's OLA. - Plan and teach whole class lessons for a minimum 10-12 hours in week 3 and 10-12 hours in week 4, (including English and Mathematics) using the Swinburne Online Lesson Plan template - Evaluate your second professional experience and set goals for future development - Review the evidence you have collected for your portfolio - Negotiate and schedule any missed days - Schedule a meeting with the Supervising Teacher to complete and submit the Final Assessment on the last day of placement (Day 21).
+Save a copy of the Final Report for your personal records. - Provide opportunities for the Pre-service Teacher to take increased teaching responsibility approx. 10-12 hours in week 3 and 10-12 hours in week 4, in a range of Key Learning Areas (where possible) - Negotiate and schedule any missed days - Provide constructive feedback on all aspects of teaching and set goals for future development - In collaboration with the PST complete and email the Final Assessment on the last day of placement (Day 21) to the PSTs OLA.
 Save a copy of the Interim Report for your personal records.